PricelessToolkit/ESPBell-MAX/README.md

 Currently supported `Home Assistant` and `MQTT` If I have time I'll add control by `Telegram` and `WhatsApp`

 > [!NOTE]
 >  If you are ready to contribute to the project, I will be very happy.
-Due to lack of time, I can’t check the functionality quickly please don't change the original code, Create a new code/script in the Contributors_code Folder.
+Due to lack of time, I can’t check the functionality quickly please don't change the original code, Create a new code/script in the Contributors Code Folder.
 Thank you very much!
 ____________

 ### Links